vinaydharurkar/cdac_demo/README.md

 # cdac_demo
-this is my first git
+this is my first git.
-auther: vinay
+Auther: vinay